3 people are interested

 The PA-SMP, part of a national initiative through The Administration for Community Living, is dedicated to curbing fraud and abuse in Medicare.
 SMP volunteers work closely within their communities to educate older adults, their families, and caregivers about how to prevent, detect, and report Medicare fraud through group speaking engagements and participation in community events.
 All volunteers are provided the appropriate training and resources to best deliver the fraud prevention message to groups of all sizes and backgrounds.

 The majority of PA-SMP volunteers are Medicare beneficiaries themselves; however, all interested applicants are encouraged to contact us about volunteering.
-In addition to the initial orientation and training period, volunteers are provided continuing education opportunities nearly month via Zoom presentations with industry experts, federal and state partners, and other SMP stations across the country.
+In addition to the initial orientation and training period, volunteers are provided continuing education opportunities nearly monthly via Zoom presentations with industry experts, federal and state partners, and other SMP stations across the country.
 Volunteers, if desired, are also eligible to receive a stipend for each covered SMP event.

 CARIE provides equal employment opportunity to all employees and applicants without regard to